 In 2022, they were featured in the exhibition Gold Rush at The Old Auction House.
 They are again in the Australian National Brooch Show, running from April to August 2022.

-And, of course, my brooches are always available through Incube8r Gallery.
-They are in the Fitzroy shop, as well as online.
+My brooches are always available through Incube8r Gallery, in the Fitzroy shop as well as online.
+They are also available from Dimora Designs at Fyansford Paper Mill in Geelong.